What Is Special About Indiana Limestone: 11 Advantages for Your Project

 You may find yourself asking, "What can I do with Indiana Limestone?"
 Well, the possibilities are endless!
 As the strength and durability of Indiana limestone allow it to stand up well in harsh conditions, it is used for countless hardscaping purposes.

 Flowerbeds, retaining walls, window sills, walkways, steps, or just styling with veneers: you name it.
 The above-mentioned versatility of the Indiana limestone makes it a great choice when building your landscape or improving your existing one.
-This stone is prized by homeowners, builders, and architects that are striving to make their landscape truly unique.
+This stone is prized by homeowners, builders, and architects who are striving to make their landscape truly unique.

 Most natural stones have the same grain after any kind of cut, which is true for the limestone as well, while with concrete or any other artificial products, the cuts will stand out.
 This flexibility is one of the reasons why many construction workers love working with Indiana limestone.